eileenschaubert/203-accelerate/wp-content/plugins/social-pug/readme.txt

 = Main Features =
 * **Before and After Content Social Share Buttons** - Place the social share buttons right before your content, after your content or both
 * **Floating Sidebar Social Share Buttons** - Make the social share buttons follow the user as he/she scrolls up and down your webpage by adding floating buttons on the left or right side of the screen
-* **Social Share Counts and Total Share Counts** - Display social share counts for all social networks, including Twitter
+* **Social Share Counts and Total Share Counts** - Display social share counts for all social media networks, including Twitter
 * **Editable Button Labels** - Edit the labels that appear in the share buttons, to maximize your engagement
 * **Retina Ready Sharp Share Icons** - Social Pug uses an icon font to display the best looking social media icons on any screen

 = Premium Features =
-* **10+ Social Networks more** - Reach more people by adding any of the following social share networks StumbleUpon, Reddit, VK, Yummly, WhatsApp, Buffer, Telegram, Flipboard, Pocket, Tumblr and Email
+* **10+ Social Media Networks more** - Reach more people by adding any of the following social share networks StumbleUpon, Reddit, VK, Yummly, WhatsApp, Buffer, Telegram, Flipboard, Pocket, Tumblr and Email
 * **Mobile Sticky Footer Social Share Buttons** - Your website needs to be mobile ready and Social Pug is here to help
 * **Pop-Up Social Share Buttons** - Trigger a pop-up with the social sharing buttons when a user does an action
 * **Custom Button Colors and Hover Colors** - The social networks colors are beautiful, but you don't have to limit yourself.
 Add any color to your social share buttons to match your website's design.